Pkadon/Akatsuki-Towa/README.md

    - uses `avg_role.json`, `bgm.json`, `sfx.json`, `voice.json`
    - reads the avg json files in the `generate_scripts/MonoBehaviour` folder to create .rpy scripts for Akatsuki Towa.

+**PLEASE NOTE:** Not all generated scripts will be accessible from Akatsuki Towa by default.
+Scenes not accessible from the Scene Select menu have been removed from the default build folder to reduce load time.
+The complete set of cutscene script files can be found in [this folder](complete_scripts_archive).
+Move any or all of the `.rpy` files you are interested in into your `game/scripts` folder.
-**PLEASE NOTE:** Not all generated scripts will be accessible from Akatsuki Towa's in-game menu, but they can be manually played by clicking the "Jump" button on the left side of the "Scene Select" menu, and entering the cutscene file's number in the box.
+Then they can be manually played from within Akatsuki Towa by clicking the "Jump" button on the left side of the "Scene Select" menu, and entering the cutscene file's number in the box.

 ---
 ## Adding typewriter sound effect back in